salinawu/slicer/README.txt

 shapes.py contains all of the class definitions for all of our shapes.

+support.py looks through the object from top->bottom to decide and generate support structures.

 For things we thought needed some fixing up, we wrote #TODO comments.